civol/HDLRuby/README.md

 end
 ```

-__Note__: this library does generate all the RTL code for the circuit handling the division of the frequency.
+__Note__: this library generates all the RTL code for the circuit handling the frequency division.

 ## Counters: `std/counters.rb`
 <a name="counters"></a>